eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 The `ParameterType` class also defines an `autocomplete()`, which can be used to provide auto-completion suggestions for a parameter value.
 The `EnumParameterType`is an example of a parameter type that uses auto-completion suggestions.
 This is a method that is designed to assist with autocompleting values when querying terms.
 It is a special method that requires attention as it plays an important role in providing suggestions for autocomplete functionality.

-The `autocomplete()` takes in three parameters: `query_terms`, `depend_on_parameter_values`, and `context`.
+`autocomplete()` takes in three parameters: `query_terms`, `depend_on_parameter_values`, and `context`.
 It returns a list of `Autocompletion` objects, which represent the possible auto-completion results.

--   `query_terms` parameter is a list of lower case conjunctive search terms.
+-   The `query_terms` parameter is a list of lower case conjunctive search terms.
 These are the search terms that the user has entered, and the `auto-completion()` will attempt to find results that match all of them.

--   `depend_on_parameter_values` parameter is a list of values for the parameters that the `auto-completion()` depends on.
+-   The `depend_on_parameter_values` parameter is a list of values for the parameters that the `auto-completion()` depends on.
 These values will be used to generate the auto-completion results.
 The type of each parameter value is the same as in the init method, which means that if a `password` parameter is specified, the type of the parameter value will be of `Password` Type.

--   `context` parameter represents the `PluginContext` in which the auto-completion is requested.
+-   The `context` parameter represents the `PluginContext` in which the auto-completion is requested.
 This could be, for example, the context of a specific plugin, or the context of the entire system.

 #### Autocompletion